Earl E. T. Smith: Career

-In 1941, President Franklin Roosevelt appointed Smith as special assistant in the Office of Production Management (later War Production Board).
+In 1941, President Franklin D. Roosevelt appointed Smith as special assistant in the Office of Production Management (later War Production Board).
 He left this post to serve in the United States Army during the Second World War.
-He served overseas and by the end of the war reached the rank of Lieutenant colonel.
+Smith served overseas and by the end of the war, attained the rank of Lieutenant colonel.

-As a successful businessman, he became the finance chairman of the Florida Republican Committee.
+As a successful businessman, Smith became the finance chairman of the Florida Republican Committee.

 Ambassador to Cuba

 In June 1957, President Dwight Eisenhower appointed Smith ambassador to Cuba, replacing Arthur Gardner.
 Smith was a businessman who had never held a diplomatic position and who did not speak Spanish.
 On arrival, Smith was urged by his staff to leave Havana to get a better feel of the country, which was in a state of some turmoil.
 On a visit to Santiago de Cuba, Smith witnessed firsthand the funeral and burial of Frank Pais, one of the leaders of the M-26-7 movement.
 After his death, well over 200,000 people attended the event, which convinced Smith that something had to be done about the dictatorship of Fulgencio Batista.

 Smith was also critical of what he perceived as Washington's ambivalent attitude towards the growing 26th of July movement led by Fidel Castro.
 Smith felt that the CIA underestimated the strength of the revolutionary movement.

 Smith resigned his post on January 20, 1959 and was replaced by Philip Bonsal, three weeks after the Cuban Revolution led by Castro.

 From his 1962 book, The Fourth Floor, Smith’s remark is often quoted: “Whenever I asked President Batista for Cuba's vote to support the United States in the United Nations, he would instruct his Foreign Minister to have the Cuban delegation vote in accordance with the United States delegation and to give full support to the American delegation at the United Nations.”